Tytan888/CSSWENG-S11-G1/README.md

 💾 Description:
-provide brief description of what the bug is, and if possible indicate what you think the cause of the bug is
+Provide brief description of what the bug is, and—if possible—indicate what you think the cause of the bug is.

 ⏰ Expected Outcome:
 Describe what the desired outcome should be when the bug is fixed.